For some waking up early and working out feels right. For others maybe it is a midday stroll around the neighborhood.

 Schedule out time blocks

-Mornings: Primarily for client and project related work.
+- Mornings: Primarily for the client and project-related work.
 Following up with clients.
 Record an episode for the Thoughtful Software Podcast.
 Make calls.
 Creative work.

 There are always exceptions to the rule, but I have found a simple daily structure of breaking my day up into time blocks is advantageous.